LanCorC/LiveBoard/README.md

    -->
 ### Usage
-1. Hosting with a third-party tunnel provider
+1. a) Hosting with a third-party tunnel provider

    To invite your friends to your private lobby, a third-party tunnel provider is a convenient path.
 I have personally experienced a lot of success from [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/).
 Once installed, launch LiveBoard, then enter the following command in another terminal: